Last Updated on October 9, 2024

 Choosing the Right Tires: Balancing Performance, Longevity, and Safety

-The age of your tires will often determine how much wear there is on them and, therefore, whether you need new ones.
+The age of your tires will often determine how much wear they have and, therefore, whether you need new ones.
 To determine how old your current tires are and what size you need, check the tire’s sidewall.
-The outermost letters and numbers indicate the size of the tire and the type of car for which they’re intended (such as P215 65R15, where “P” standards for Passenger, “R” for Radial, and the numbers are size measurements).
+The outermost letters and numbers indicate the size of the tire and the type of car for which it’s intended (such as P215 65R15, where “P” stands for Passenger and “R” for Radial, and the numbers are size measurements).

 Below that, you’ll find the DOT code.
 Look for the last four digits, often enclosed in an oval.
 The first two digits are the week it was manufactured; the previous two are the year.
 Typically, tires should be changed every five to six years.
 Please don’t waste money on changing tires when you don’t need to, but at the same time, change them when necessary so that you get the best gas mileage and performance out of your car and lower maintenance bills.